 On the subject of rebellion why weren’t there any against the Soviet Union?
 The answer is complicated and multidimensional.
 After the overthrow of the Tsar Russia established a Provisional Government later overthrown by Leon Trotsky triggering a massive civil war with several colored armies battling for power.
 The two most prominent were the Red Army and the anti-bolshevik White Army.
-After years of bloodshed and millions of casualties on both sides the Red Army prevailed.
-Uprisings did continue sporadically especially during the Stalin era but they were all crushed.
+After years of bloodshed and millions of casualties on all sides the Red Army prevailed.
+Uprisings continued sporadically especially during the Stalin era but they were all crushed.
 Technology was limited then and too much power was concentrated in states.
 It wasn’t until the Cold War where all that would finally change.
-Interestingly the flag of the modern day Russian Federation is that of the White Army.
+Interestingly the flag of the modern day Russian Federation is that of the Russian Provisional Government.
 Perhaps a nod to what could have been.

 The jackboot of oppression is also used by totalitarian states mostly against the people.
 The elites have freedom sometimes enough to battle other factions of elites.
 Once Stalin died likely from an assassination by his inner circle a power struggle ensued as several successors battled for his throne.
 Nikita Khrushchev would emerge victorious.
 With the support of the Red Army led by Marshal Georgy Zhukov the hero of WW2 they seized power arresting all of Stalin’s top enforcers.
 One of the worst was a Georgian; Lavrentiy Beria the longest serving boss of the notorious NKVD, director of the Soviet atomic bomb project, a vile sexual predator, and Stalin’s heir apparent.
 He also administered the notorious gulag system.
 Beria and Stalin’s other top henchmen were either fired, stripped of their ranks/titles, imprisoned in maximum security facilities, and executed.
-Beria himself was tortured to death by the Red Army at the NKVD headquarters for all his men to see and know.
+Beria himself was tortured to death by the Red Army at the NKVD headquarters for all to know.